Published Work

 Film Reviews

-Explore my portfolio of film reviews, featured across a range of publications, magazines, and media outlets.
+Explore my portfolio of film reviews, articles, podcasts and interviews, featured across a range of publications, magazines, and media outlets.

 The Blessing and the Curse of Sisterhood in Ariane Labed’s "September Says" 〣 Anfa Collective